Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     Class = "River"
     Locked = true
     ```
-    > TODO updated with correct example output the above with right after it was added by REDS.

 11. Verify the NCN IPs are populated in HSM EthernetInterfaces using the mgmt0 MAC Address.
     ```bash